emmercm/igir/docs/usage/hardware/analogue-pocket.md

 !!! note

-    The `--clean-exclude` option in the above examples is so we don't accidentally "clean" (delete) the BIOS files for each core.
+    The `--clean-exclude <path>` option in the above examples is so we don't accidentally "clean" (delete) the BIOS files for each core.

+!!! note

+    The `--dat-name-regex-exclude "/headerless/i"` option in the above examples is to exclude any "headered" No-Intro DATs.
+Some consoles such as NES have separate "headered" and "headerless" DATs, and they have duplicated ROM filenames, so we want to avoid writing different input files to the same output location.

 Your SD card should look like this, likely with more cores: